Teradata (NYSE:TDC) Issues FY 2022 Earnings Guidance

-Teradata (NYSE:TDC) last released its quarterly earnings data on Sunday, February 6th.
-The technology company reported $0.57 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.27 by $0.30.
-The business had revenue of $475.00 million during the quarter, compared to analysts’ expectations of $477.58 million.
-Teradata had a net margin of 6.16% and a return on equity of 39.29%.
-The company’s revenue for the quarter was down 3.3% on a year-over-year basis.
-During the same period in the previous year, the company earned $0.22 EPS.
-As a group, research analysts forecast that Teradata will post 1.38 earnings per share for the current year.

-In other news, CRO Todd Cione sold 47,074 shares of the business’s stock in a transaction dated Friday, January 7th.
-The shares were sold at an average price of $42.49, for a total transaction of $2,000,174.26.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Insiders own 0.92% of the company’s stock.
+In related news, insider Margaret A. Treese sold 4,000 shares of Teradata stock in a transaction dated Tuesday, February 8th.
+The stock was sold at an average price of $45.30, for a total value of $181,200.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CRO Todd Cione sold 47,074 shares of Teradata stock in a transaction dated Friday, January 7th.
+The stock was sold at an average price of $42.49, for a total value of $2,000,174.26.
+The disclosure for this sale can be found here.
+0.92% of the stock is currently owned by company insiders.

-An institutional investor recently raised its position in Teradata stock.
-Morgan Stanley raised its holdings in Teradata Co.
-(NYSE:TDC) by 60.4% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 323,627 shares of the technology company’s stock after purchasing an additional 121,822 shares during the period.
-Morgan Stanley owned 0.30% of Teradata worth $16,171,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 93.19% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+Penserra Capital Management LLC boosted its stake in Teradata by 48.5% in the fourth quarter.
+Penserra Capital Management LLC now owns 60,004 shares of the technology company’s stock valued at $2,548,000 after acquiring an additional 19,598 shares during the period.
+Millennium Management LLC boosted its stake in Teradata by 539.3% in the fourth quarter.
+Millennium Management LLC now owns 164,303 shares of the technology company’s stock valued at $6,978,000 after acquiring an additional 138,602 shares during the period.
+Marshall Wace LLP boosted its stake in Teradata by 356.3% in the fourth quarter.
+Marshall Wace LLP now owns 166,285 shares of the technology company’s stock valued at $7,064,000 after acquiring an additional 129,844 shares during the period.
+Sei Investments Co. boosted its stake in Teradata by 30.0% in the fourth quarter.
+Sei Investments Co. now owns 272,603 shares of the technology company’s stock valued at $11,592,000 after acquiring an additional 62,843 shares during the period.
+Finally, Legal & General Group Plc boosted its stake in Teradata by 3.3% in the fourth quarter.
+Legal & General Group Plc now owns 273,794 shares of the technology company’s stock valued at $11,628,000 after acquiring an additional 8,813 shares during the period.
+Institutional investors own 93.19% of the company’s stock.

 Teradata Company Profile